bahrus/custom-enhancements/README.md

 ```

 Granted, some frameworks might not support the ability to tap into this at first, but I suspect would accommodate it if the platform went in this direction.

+Others prefer "behaviors" (but the others who do seem to think it is of zero consequence, whereas I think there is some substantial consequence to the decision, if that counts for anything).
+I'm open to both, maybe my reasoning above is wrong (but no one has yet to address my concerns head on).

 Choosing the right name seems important, as it ought to align somewhat with the reserved sub-property of the element, as well as the reserved prefix for attributes (think data- / dataset).